 Separate your tests from the app itself

-Ideally, tests should have a full access inside an application and test all aspects of it: memory contents, data tables, file contents, and internal states to determine if the app entity is behaving as expected.
-In fact, the executed tests will reveal what needs to be changed in your app – not vice versa so that you need to tweak app for testing.
-For example with Android instrumentation framework this is straightforward and easy.
+Ideally, tests should have full access inside an application and test all aspects of it: memory contents, data tables, file contents, and internal states to determine if the app entity is behaving as expected.
+In fact, the executed tests will reveal what needs to be changed in your app – not vice versa so that you need to tweak the app for testing.
+With Android instrumentation framework, for instance, this is straightforward and easy.

 The following picture – as seen and presented by Google – concludes the Android testing scheme and illustrates how different pieces in the testing framework are related to each other:

 The Android instrumentation API allows users to run the test project and the normal Android project in the same process so that the test project can call methods of the Android project directly.
 Based on this sort of philosophy, the test cases/scripts are separated from the application and doesn’t cause a need to do tweaks on your app for testing.

 InstrumentationTestRunner is the primary Android test runner class.
 It extends the JUnit test runner framework, is also instrumented, and it can run any of the test case classes provided by Android.
 Basically, the

 InstrumentationTestRunner starts and loads the test methods, and communicates with the Android system level through the instrumentation API.
 As the test method controls the life cycle of the components in the application, it will also start the application for testing.

 Try to create a hermetic test environment – if possible